-Gentlemen, I know how hard you are working and I know that the burdens that you bear are very heavy.
+Gentlemen, I know how hard you are working, and I know that the burdens that you bear are very heavy.
 But I have to say I was very disappointed in your opening statements, to be honest with you.
-Listening to you, one would never know what is happening in America, how people are so distraught over this.
-And I think if you look at the faces of my colleagues, I've never seen us quite look this way.
+I -- listening to you, one would never know what's happening in America, how people are so distraught over this.
+And I think if you look at the faces of the colleagues, my colleagues, I've never seen us quite look this way.
 It's not partisanship.

-And I didn't get, as Senator Biden pointed out, where are you changing course?
+And I didn't get -- as Senator Biden pointed out -- where are you changing course?
 I don't hear it.

-And if there's one thing I want to say is to agree with my ranking member here that this is the moment to do it if ever there was a moment.
+And if there's one thing I want to say is to agree with my ranking member here that this is the moment to do it, if ever there was a moment.

-Now, the essence of our country has taken an enormous hit in the world to the point where American business people, Mr. Secretary, are telling me and telling us that they've never seen such a negative view of America in many, many, many years.

-As they put it -- one put it, one very successful businessman, the American brand is being pummelled.
+Now, the essence of our country has taken an enormous hit in the world to the point where American business people, Mr. Secretaries, are telling me and telling us that they've never seen such a negative view of America in many, many years.
+As they put it -- one put it -- one very successful businessman, "The American brand is being pummeled."

-Now, some of it, I believe, is due to a go-it-alone policy that's been perceived as arrogant, and I won't go through it all, but we've seen it over and over.
+Now, some of it I believe is due to a go-it-alone policy that's been perceived as arrogant.
+And I won't go through it all, but we've seen it over and over.
 And then there's the prison scandal, which has really seared the soul of America.
-Now, some of the things that we saw, we have seen even worse by the terrorists, but our strength is that we're not like them and they repel us because they have no respect for human rights.

-But all of us who have seen the original photos and then moving pictures, frankly, of torture -- I need to ask you, Secretary Wolfowitz, in Newsday yesterday Pentagon officials adamantly denied charges in a New Yorker magazine article that Defense Secretary Rumsfeld and other key officials had approved a plan to expand from Afghanistan to Iraq a secret interrogation program that included rough treatment and sexual humiliation.
+Now, some of the things that we saw we have seen even worse by the terrorists.
+But our strength is that we're not like them, and they repel us because they have no respect for human rights.
+But all of us who have seen the original photos, and then moving pictures, frankly, of torture -- I need to ask you, Secretary Wolfowitz, in Newsday yesterday, Pentagon officials adamantly denied charges in a New Yorker magazine article that Defense Secretary Rumsfeld and other key officials had approved a plan to expand from Afghanistan to Iraq a secret interrogation program that included rough treatment and sexual humiliation.

 Do you stand by that?
-Do you denv as a Pentagon spokesman...
+Do you deny, as a Pentagon spokesman did yesterday?

-Senator Boxer, we are trying to find out what, if any, possible truth could have led to that story.
+MR. WOLFOWITZ: Senator Boxer, we are trying to find out what, if any, possible truth could have led to that story.
 I'm aware of nothing that would substantiate that.

-BOXER

-So you don't deny it?
-You're saving you're still looking into it?
+SEN. BOXER: So you don't deny it?
+You're saying you're still looking into it?

-No, I -- we stand by our denials.
-When something comes out like that and people claim that they have sources inside that reveals something, you have to try to find out.
+MR. WOLFOWITZ: No, I -- we stand by our denials.
+When something comes out like that and people claim that they have sources inside that reveal something, you have to try to find out --